Mitigating the Impact of Noisy Edges on Graph-Based Algorithms via Adversarial Robustness Evaluation: Method

 \subsection{Examining Graph-Based Machine Learning Models from the Perspective of Adversarial Attacks}

 Machine learning models are fundamentally mechanisms that map inputs to outputs via feature transformation.
 For instance, deep neural networks distill the original feature vectors of data through successive layers.
-Similarly, algorithms like Support Vector Machines (SVM) and Support Vector Classification (SVC) utilize kernel functions to map the original feature space of data into a higher-dimensional feature space.
+Similarly, algorithms like Support Vector Machine (SVM) and Support Vector Clustering (SVC) utilize kernel functions to map the original feature space of data into a higher-dimensional feature space \cite{ben2001support}.
 Adversarial attacks on machine learning models aim to mislead this mapping process.

 In graph-based machine learning algorithms, the graph plays a pivotal role as the algorithm extracts structural information from the graph to transform input data, thereby mapping the inputs to outputs.
-Therefore, from the perspective of adversarial attacks, perturbing the graph can disrupt the mapping process of the machine learning model.
+Therefore, from the perspective of adversarial attacks, perturbing the graph can disrupt the mapping process of the graph-based machine learning model.

-Suppose there exists a ground-truth 'perfect' graph for a graph algorithm.
+Suppose there exists a ground-truth 'perfect' graph for a graph-based algorithm.
 In that case, any discrepancies between the actual graph constructed by our graph-building algorithm and the ground-truth graph could be considered as adversarial attacks applied to the ground-truth graph.
-Take spectral clustering as an example.
-This algorithm relies on constructing a graph to capture the underlying data structure of the dataset to be clustered.
-Subsequently, it computes the graph's Laplacian matrix and employs the eigenvectors of the Laplacian matrix for spectral embedding, which maps the original high-dimensional feature space data into a lower-dimensional spectral domain.
-For instance, with the MNIST dataset, where the original feature space is 784-dimensional, the bottom eigenvectors of the Laplacian matrix derived from the graph are used to map the data into a 10-dimensional space for clustering purposes.

-Ideally, the constructed graph should accurately capture the dataset's underlying structure, allowing the mapping process to yield perfectly accurate clustering results.
-However, in reality, this is unattainable; no graph construction algorithm can create a completely accurate graph.
-Therefore, for any graph produced by a graph construction algorithm, the numerous noisy edges it contains can be viewed as adversarial attacks against it.
-Therefore, adversarial defense methods can be employed to manage these noisy edges.
+Therefore, we propose to use adversarial defense methods to manage these noisy edges.